benders5e/benders5e/earthbender.md

 |20th | +6 | 1d12  | 8  |200/400| 10 | 6 | Element of Substance
 </div>

+When earthbending up to your earth capacity, you spend 1 chi of your Attack action (see "Bending Attack" for a description of the role chi points play in attacks).

+You must draw your bending material from a source of earth within 30 feet.
+The mass of earth you can control and the range within which you can control it (including as a source) increase with your earthbender level.
+See the "Volume" and "Range" columns of the Earthbender Table.
+A quick reference for the weight of various earthen materials is shown below.

+The HP and AC of any structure you form with your bending can be determined by regular D&D 5e object rules.
+The table below provides a reference for the AC of various types of earth.

 ### Bending Attack
 During combat, you can channel your chi to use your bending as a rudimentary attack by hitting other creatures.
 Every time you take the Attack action, you draw on your inner pool of energy, or *chi*.
 The class table shows how much chi you have available every time you take the Attack action ("Chi per Attack").
 This amount resets every round.
 As your bending grows more powerful and your connection to your inner chi grows, this number increases.